Elf (musical): West End

-North American tours (2012 to 2017)
+North American tours

 Presented by NETworks, a mini-tour of the musical played several cities across North America in the 2012 holiday season.
 Two separate tours, running simultaneously, began in 2013, and the musical toured again in the holiday seasons in 2014, 2015, and 2016.

 A limited US/Canadian tour in 2017 featured Erik Gratton as Buddy, with direction by Sam Scalamoni and choreography by Connor Gallagher.
 It stopped at the Madison Square Garden Theater in New York City with George Wendt playing Santa.
 TimeOut said it was one of the best Christmas shows in New York that year.